rulewis/journey-optimizer.en/help/using/personalization/personalization-use-case-helper-functions.md

          {%else%} default_render
       {%/if%}
       ```
-   3. Remove the placeholder "default_render".
+   3. Remove the "default_render" placeholder from the expression.
 7. Click **[!UICONTROL Validate]**, then click **[!UICONTROL Save]**.

    ![](../assets/personalization-uc-helpers-14.png)

 8. Save and publish the message.

 ## Step 6: Testing and publishing the journey {#test-and-publish}

 1. Open the journey.
 If the journey is already open, then refresh the page.
-2. Click the **[!UICONTROL Test]** button, then click **[!UICONTROL Trigger an event]**.
+2. Turn on the **[!UICONTROL Test]** toggle, then click **[!UICONTROL Trigger an event]**.

-   You can turn the test mode only after you have published the message.
+   You can turn on the test mode only after you have published the message.

    ![](../assets/personalization-uc-helpers-15.png)